What Is Marine Litter?

 Impacts of Marine Litter

 Marine litter is not only ugly – it can harm ocean ecosystems, wildlife, and humans.
 It can injure coral reefs and bottom dwelling species and entangle or drown ocean wildlife.
-Some marine animals ingest the litter and choke or starve.
+Some marine animals ingest smaller plastic particles and choke or starve.
 Medical waste (such as syringes), sharp objects, and large pieces of litter can pose a direct threat to humans.
 The economic impact of marine litter is thought to be significant.

 The Top Ten Marine Litter Items

 |Debris Items||Number of Items||Percent of Total|

 |Bags (paper & plastic)||9,711,238||9.4|

 |Beverage bottles (plastic) <2 litres||5,684,718||5.5|